fbpx Skip to main content

 There are several reasons QROPS schemes are beneficial:

-• Protection from future UK tax obligations, including the Lifetime Allowance (LTA).
+• Protection from future UK tax obligations, including the potential for the Lifetime Allowance (LTA) to be reinstated.

 • Lower pension income taxation, depending on the new country of residence.

-• The flexibility to draw lump sums without penalty or the limitations enforced on UK pension schemes.
+• The flexibility to draw lump sums without penalty or exposure to the limitations enforced on UK pension schemes.

 Transferring a Defined Contribution Pension to a QROPS